 When you pass the CBMT Examination, you are allowed to use the credential “Music Therapist-Board Certified” (MT-BC).
 The newly-credentialed music therapist receives a certificate from CBMT that indicates valid board certification for five years.
 The MT-BC credential subjects the certificant to the rules and regulations set forth by the CBMT Board of Directors in accordance with NCCA Program Accreditation Standards.

-CBMT reserves the right to revoke the certification of any MT-BC found in violation of the standards set forth in the CBMT Code of Professional Practice or found practicing outside the parameters defined by the CBMT Scope of Practice.
+CBMT reserves the right to revoke the certification of any MT-BC found in violation of the standards set forth in the CBMT Code of Professional Practice or found practicing outside the parameters defined by the CBMT Board Certification Domains.

 Following initial certification, the MT-BC will begin a five-year cycle in which he or she must demonstrate continuing competence by fulfilling recertification requirements as designated by CBMT.